BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 1) Whistle Register

 The whistle register is the highest-range of vocal register that can be produced and the most difficult to phonate.
-This register is rarely used even by professional singers.
+This register is rarely used even by professional and famous singers.
 However, there are people including males who can actually phonate the whistle.

 The falsetto is a higher vocal register than the modal voice that emanates from the vibration of the ligaments at the edges of the vocal cord.
 The falsetto register overlaps with the modal register by an octave.